fluxcd/test-infra/tools/reaper/README.md

 - `artifactregistry.repositories.get`
 - `artifactregistry.repositories.delete`

-For aws-nuke, a new deleter IAM policy can be created and assigned to the reaper IAM principal with the following policy document:
+For [aws-nuke][aws-nuke], a new deleter IAM policy can be created and assigned to the reaper IAM principal with the following policy document:

 ```json
 {